 - Legal and/or compliance regime may require assessment or certification by an external, third party.

-- Disclosure could cause significant harm to individuals and the university, including exposure to criminal and civil liability.
+- Disclosure could cause significant harm to individuals and/or the university, including exposure to criminal and civil liability.

 - Usually subject to legal and regulatory requirements due to data that are individually identifiable, highly sensitive and/or confidential.

-- Disclosure could cause limited harm to individuals and the university with some risk of civil liability.
+- Disclosure could cause limited harm to individuals and/or the university with some risk of civil liability.

-- Either subject to contractual agreements or regulatory compliance or is individually identifiable, confidential, and/or proprietary.
+- May be subject to contractual agreements or regulatory compliance, or is individually identifiable, confidential, and/or proprietary.

 - Encompasses public information and data for which disclosure poses little to no risk to individuals or the university.